vincent8264/car-brand-recog/README.md

 ### classifier.py

 The classification step uses two models to predict the brand of the cropped cars.
-The first model is a fine-tuned CNN model with a simplified VGG architecture.
+The first model is a fine-tuned CNN which uses a VGG-like architecture with fewer units and layers.
 The second model is a transfer-learned model, with efficientnet_v2_s as the base model.
 The classification models both have about 80% accuracy (f1 score) on the validation set.

 After predicting, the output probabilities of each class are then ensembled.
 The default ensembling method takes the maximum probability among the following three:
 1. probabilities of each class from model 1
 2. probabilities of each class from model 2
 3. element-wise product of 1. and 2.

-This is similar to just use whichever class that has the highest probs, but if both models also think another class has a significant amount of chances, the final prediction will be that class instead.
+This is similar to using the class with the highest probability, but if both models also think another class has a significant amount of chances, the final prediction will be that class instead.

 ### drawer.py

 Finally, in this part, the bounding boxes of cars are rendered on the input image, with the predicted class and ensembled probabilities as the labels.
+The default color for the boxes and labels are green for more visibility.

 ## Dataset